Web Design, Book Design, Publishing

 Client: Long Life Magazine

 Sure.
 This was for Long Life magazine.
 Loved doing the text — it had a ominous, faintly sci-fi quality.
-The shape of things to come is always something worth thinking about.

 Client: The Little Flower Community